RunestoneInteractive/rs/docs/source/developing.rst

 First we will create a new project.
 We will call it ``library_server``.
 We will create a new base as well.
 We will call it ``rsptx.library``.
 We will create a new folder in the ``bases`` directory called ``rsptx.library``.
 We will create a new folder in the ``projects`` directory called ``library_server``.

+Here is a quick overview of what we are going to work on:

+Prerequisites

-0. Install postgresql on your machine and make a username for yourself
+* Install postgresql on your machine and make a username for yourself
+* Clone the monorepo from github.com/RuneStoneInteractive/rs
+* Install poetry
+* Install docker

+Things we will do in this example:

 1. Create a project
 2. Create a base
 3. Add the base to the project